 - Effective governance and financial stewardship

-- Be visible & accessible, including using virtual platforms when necessary
+- be visible & accessible, including using virtual platforms;

-- Use our website & use social media platforms effectively
+- use our website and use social media platforms effectively;

-- Continue to learn lessons from all our work and from how we work during the pandemic
+- continue to learn lessons from all our work;

-We will maintain our cyber resilience by working with our suppliers on appropriate preventative measures, retaining our Cyber Essentials Plus accreditation, and ensuring good staff awareness and effective incident management arrangements.
+- maintain our cyber resilience, with appropriate preventative measures, retaining Cyber Essentials Plus accreditation, and having effective incident management arrangements.